 To start, open the files in Photoshop.
 From the ‘File’ tab, select ‘Scripts’ and ‘Load Files into Stack’.
 This will open a dialogue box, where you should choose ‘Add Open Files’ and ‘Attempt to Automatically Align Source Images’.

-Once that has completed, select all your layers and from the ‘Edit’ tab, select ‘Auto Blend Layers’ and check ‘Stack Images’ and ‘Seamless Tones and Colors’.
+Next, select all your layers and from the ‘Edit’ tab, select ‘Auto Blend Layers’ and check ‘Stack Images’ and ‘Seamless Tones and Colors’.
 This will create masks for each layer, detecting which area of each image is in focus, ensuring your whole image is sharp.

-Once this is complete you can simply continue with any other post production work you had planned.
+Once this is complete, you can simply continue with any other post production work you had planned.

 - Think about your background and props